mantidproject/documents/Project-Management/ILL/Time-of-Flight-Spectroscopy-Requirements.md

 | <sub> gdos | <sub> Calculate the generalised density of states using the P(alpha, beta) method | <sub> Not present | | <sub> A similar algorithm might be [simulated density of states](http://docs.mantidproject.org/nightly/algorithms/SimulatedDensityOfState).
 This requires simulation input. |
 | <sub> muphcor | <sub> multiphonon contribution | <sub> Not present | | |

 Also desirable is multiple scattering corrections.
 There is planned work on this by Martyn Gigg at ISIS.
+Discus used for this at ILL, but not within Lamp.

 \* Note that CylinderAbsorption and FlatPlateAbsorption both inherit from the more general method [AbsoprtionCorrection](http://docs.mantidproject.org/nightly/algorithms/AbsorptionCorrection).